winitzki/scall/tutorial/programming_dhall.md

 data F a r = Leaf a | Branch r r   -- Haskell.
 ```

-The Dhall code for `F` looks like this:
+The corresponding Dhall code for `F` looks like this:

 ```dhall
 let F = λ(a : Type) → λ(r : Type) →